paulinedef/Oceane/fontbakery/fontbakery-report.md

     subset declarations to METADATA.pb, or by editing the glyphset definitions.

- * U+02C7 CARON: try adding one of: canadian-aboriginal, tifinagh, yi
+ * U+02C7 CARON: try adding one of: canadian-aboriginal, yi, tifinagh
  * U+02C9 MODIFIER LETTER MACRON: not included in any glyphset definition
  * U+02D8 BREVE: try adding one of: canadian-aboriginal, yi
  * U+02D9 DOT ABOVE: try adding one of: canadian-aboriginal, yi
  * U+02DD DOUBLE ACUTE ACCENT: not included in any glyphset definition
  * U+0326 COMBINING COMMA BELOW: not included in any glyphset definition
- * U+03BC GREEK SMALL LETTER MU: try adding one of: greek, math
+ * U+03BC GREEK SMALL LETTER MU: try adding one of: math, greek
  * U+201B SINGLE HIGH-REVERSED-9 QUOTATION MARK: try adding adlam
  * U+2021 DOUBLE DAGGER: try adding adlam
  * U+2030 PER MILLE SIGN: try adding adlam
  * U+2078 SUPERSCRIPT EIGHT: not included in any glyphset definition
  * U+217A SMALL ROMAN NUMERAL ELEVEN: try adding symbols
- * U+2219 BULLET OPERATOR: try adding one of: tai-tham, yi, symbols, math
+ * U+2219 BULLET OPERATOR: try adding one of: math, tai-tham, yi, symbols
  * U+2248 ALMOST EQUAL TO: try adding math
  * U+2260 NOT EQUAL TO: try adding math
  * U+2264 LESS-THAN OR EQUAL TO: try adding math